Guangxi: Name

+Guangxi was also previously spelled as Kwangsi in postal and Wade–Giles romanizations.
+The spelling of the province was replaced by the pinyin spelling of Guangxi in 1958 and has been widely used internationally after 1986.
+The official name was also known as Kwangsi Chuang Autonomous Region in a number of Western publications outside of China published in the 1950s to 1970s.

 History

 Originally inhabited by a mixture of tribal groups known to the Chinese as the Baiyue ("Hundred Yue", Bách Việt), the region first became part of China during the Qin dynasty.
 In 214 BC, the Han Chinese general Zhao Tuo (Triệu Đà) claimed most of southern China for Qin Shi Huang before the emperor's death.
 The ensuing civil war permitted Zhao to establish a separate kingdom at Panyu known as Nanyue ("Southern Yue").
 Alternatively submissive to and independent of Han dynasty control, Southern Yue expanded colonization and sinicization under its policy of "Harmonizing and Gathering the Hundred Yue" (和集百越) until its collapse in 111 BC during the southward expansion of the Han dynasty.

 The name "Guangxi" can be traced to the "Expansive" or "Wide" province (廣州) of the Eastern Wu, which controlled southeastern China during the Three Kingdoms period.
 Guilin formed one of its commanderies.

 Under the Tang dynasty, the Zhuang moved to support Piluoge's kingdom of Nanzhao in Yunnan, which successfully repulsed imperial armies in 751 and 754.
 Guangxi was then divided into an area of Zhuang ascendancy west of Nanning and an area of Han ascendancy east of Nanning.

 After the collapse of the Southern Zhao, Liu Yan established the Southern Han (Nanhan) in Xingwangfu (modern Guangdong).
 Although this state gained minimal control over Guangxi, it was plagued by instability and annexed by the Song dynasty in 971.
 The name "Guangxi" itself can be traced to the Song, who administered the area as the Guangnanxi ("West Southern Expanse") Circuit.
 Harassed by both Song and the Jiaozhi in modern Vietnam, the Zhuang leader Nong Zhigao led a revolt in 1052 for which he is still remembered by the Zhuang people.
 His independent kingdom was short-lived, however, and the tattooed Song general Di Qing returned Guangxi to China.

 The Yuan dynasty established control over Yunnan during its conquest of the Dali Kingdom in 1253 and eliminated the Southern Song following the Battle of Yamen in 1279.
 Rather than ruling Lingnan as a subject territory or military district, the Mongolians then established Guangxi ("Western Expanse") as a proper province.
 The area nonetheless continued to be unruly, leading the Ming dynasty to employ the different local groups against one another.
 At the Battle of Big Rattan Gorge between the Zhuang and the Yao in 1465, 20,000 deaths were reported.

 During the Ming and Qing dynasties, parts of Guangxi were ruled by the powerful Cen (岑) clan.
 The Cen were of Zhuang ethnicity and were recognized as tusi or local rulers by the Chinese emperors.